3 Board of Directors

 The principles governing the most senior level of management and the delineation of powers and responsibilities are defined in the organisational regulations of 2 December 2014.
 While the Board of Directors performs the tasks of supervisory and steering body, Group Management is in charge of the operational business.

-At the same time, under the articles of association and the organisational regulations, in particular the following powers and responsibilities are vested in the Board of Directors:
+At the same time, under the articles of association and the organisational regulations, the following powers and responsibilities in particular are vested in the Board of Directors:

 - Defining the organisation and appointment of management and persons authorised to act as proxies